 Substitution of surety

-(2) Where a person substituted for a surety under a recognizance pursuant to subsection (1) signs the recognizance, the original surety is discharged, but the recognizance and the order for judicial interim release pursuant to which the recognizance was entered into are not otherwise affected.
+(2) If a person substituted for a surety under a release order or recognizance under subsection (1) [substitution of surety] signs the release order or recognizance, the original surety is discharged, but the release order or recognizance is not otherwise affected.